chenkang455/USP-Gaussian/README.md

   --interpolation-steps 5 \
   --output-path renders/sheep.mp4
 ```
+If you encounter some problems on the rendering part, please check https://github.com/chenkang455/USP-Gaussian/issues/5.

 ## 🙇‍ Acknowledgment
 Our code is implemented based on the [BAD-Gaussian](https://github.com/WU-CVGL/BAD-Gaussians) and thanks for Lingzhe Zhao for his detailed help.
 Spike-to-image algorithms is implemented based on the [Spike-Zoo](https://github.com/chenkang455/Spike-Zoo?tab=readme-ov-file).